JuliaFinance/BusinessDays.jl/README.md

 * The Julia language is a lot of fun to code in.
 * I would like to encourage others to get to know about Julia.

-You can find more about Julia on http://julialang.org.
+You can find more about Julia at http://julialang.org.

 ##Roadmap for v0.1.0
 - [ ] Include helper functions for vector inputs.